Even the best cold email campaigns rarely top a 40 percent reply rate. So, how do we reach the other 60+ percent of prospects? We follow up.

 If you’re mixing emails and phone calls in your follow-up strategy, it might look something like this:

-The follow-up emails themselves don’t need to be complicated—in fact, simple is almost always more effective.
-Keep them straightforward and relevant, and experiment with different email subject lines and email openers.
+Keep follow-up emails simple and relevant—clarity beats complexity for higher reply rates.
+Experiment with different email subject lines and email openers.
 If you're struggling to come up with great subject lines, give our email subject line generator tool a spin—it's totally free and will help you craft the perfect follow-up email subject line.

 Cold email outreach is a big part of modern sales, and we’ve covered it fairly extensively.
 But knowing what to write (and what email subject line to use!) can be challenging.
 With that in mind, I want to share 13 of the best email follow-up templates we’ve used to close more sales.